gottacatchenall/ms_false_negatives/README.md

 disease to prevent future pandemics [@Becker2021OptPre].
 However, meeting these challenges is difficult because interactions are intrinsically hard to sample [@Jordano2016SamNet].
-Over the past few decades biodiversity data has become increasingly available--for example, remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable, and improved in-situ sensing [@Stephenson2020TecAdv], while the adoption of open data practices [@Kenall2014OpeFut] have substantially increased the amount of data available to ecologists.
+Over the past few decades biodiversity data has become increasingly available---for example, remote-sensing has enabled collection of data on spatial scales and resolutions previously unimaginable [@Stephenson2020TecAdv], while the adoption of open data practices [@Kenall2014OpeFut] have substantially increased the amount of data available to ecologists.
 Still, widespread data about species interactions remains elusive [@Poisot2021GloKno].
-Observing an interaction between two species often requires human observation because remote sampling methods can primarily detect co-occurrence [@Niedballa2019AssAna], and this itself is not necessarily indicative of an interaction [@Blanchet2020CooNot].
+Observing an interaction between two species often requires human observation because remote sampling methods can primarily detect co-occurrence (but see @Niedballa2019AssAna), and this itself is not necessarily indicative of an interaction [@Blanchet2020CooNot].
 This constraint induces biases on species interaction data subject to the spatial and temporal scales that current observation methods can feasibly sample.
-This is further compounded by semantic confusion around the word “interaction”---for example one could consider competition a form of species interaction, even though this is marked by a lack of co-occurrence between species, unlike other types of interactions, like trophism or pollination, which require both species to be together at the same place and time.
-Here we define interaction in the latter sense, where two species have fitness consequences on one-another if they are in the sample place at the same time.
-Further we only consider direct (not higher-order) interactions.
+This is further compounded by semantic confusion around the word “interaction”---for example one might consider competition a type of species interaction, even though it is marked by a lack of co-occurrence between species, unlike other types of interactions, like trophism or pollination, which require both species to be together at the same place and time.
+We define interaction in the latter sense, where two species have fitness consequences on one-another if they are in the sample place at the same time.
+In addition, here we only consider direct (not higher-order) interactions.

-The importance of sampling effort and its impact on resulting ecological data has produced a rich body of literature.
+The importance of _sampling effort_ and its impact on resulting ecological data has produced a rich body of literature.
 The recorded number of species in a dataset or sample depends on the total number of observations [@Willott2001SpeAcc; @Walther1995SamEff]---as do estimates of population